braindome/excursions-android/README.md

 - Jetpack Compose

 ## Getting Started
 In the project root, create the 'secrets.properties' file.
-Edit it to contain the following variables:
+Edit it and add the following variable:
 ```
-PLACES_API_KEY=<Your Google Places API Key>
-GOOGLE_MAPS_API_KEY=<Your Google Maps API Key>
+API_KEY=<Your API Key>
 ```
 Run the app in the Android Studio emulator or on your phone.